Arnotts (Irish department store): History

 Across O'Connell Street in North Earl Street was its sister store, Boyers & Co, which closed down on 31 January 2016.

 On 24 December 2021 it was announced that the Selfridges company had been sold to a joint venture between Thai Central Group and Signa Holding in Austria for $5.37 billion, a deal which included Arnotts as well as the Brown Thomas chain and De Bijenkorf in the Netherlands.

 In late 2023, Signa Holding went bankrupt.
 In October 2024, Saudi Arabia's Public Investment Fund (PIF) acquired Signa's 40% stake in Selfridges Group.
 As a result, Central Group holds 60%, and PIF 40%, making them joint owners of Arnotts.

+In May 2026, Yves Sakila died after being restrained by security staff at the department store, this incident attracted widespread coverage in Irish and international news.

 Scottish business

 In 1850, John Arnott opened a drapery shop on Jamaica Street, Glasgow, Scotland.
 In 1864, the business purchased the building in which the shop was located.
 It went on to expand the shop, and by 1874, it had developed into a department store.

 During 1886, the partnership between Arnott and Cannock was dissolved.
 John Arnott's half-brother, Thomas Arnott, continued to operate the department store as Arnott and Company.
 The Scottish business was incorporated in 1891.
 In 1936, Fraser, Sons & Co Ltd bought the business but continued to trade under the Arnott and Company brand.
 In 1938, it was merged with the neighbouring business, Robert Simpson & Sons Ltd, to create Arnott Simpson Ltd, with the two stores being reconstructed into one.
 In 1947, Arnott Simpson Ltd was liquidated, with the business being subsumed into its parent, House of Fraser, although the business continued to trade as Arnott Simpson.

 Further department stores acquired by House of Fraser in Scotland were re-branded as Arnotts for the majority of its stores throughout Scotland.
 The Arnotts brand disappeared from Scotland when House of Fraser closed the last remaining department store using the Arnotts brand (in Paisley) in January 2004.